cheshire-cat-ai/core/mkdocs/index.md

 # Run docker containers
 docker-compose up
 ```
-When you're done, remember to CTRL+c in the terminal and `docker-compose down`.
+When you're done using the Cat, remember to CTRL+c in the terminal and `docker-compose down`.

 ## Update
 As the project is still a work in progress, if you want to update it run the following: